 - New credit (10%)

-Of these, credit utilization is where carrying a balance can negatively impact your credit.
+Of these, credit utilization is the category in which carrying a balance can negatively impact your credit.
 Since it makes up 30% of your credit score, the damage might be significant.

 Your credit utilization ratio is your credit card balance compared to that card’s limit, expressed in a percentage.
 For example, if you carry a $3,000 balance on a card with a $10,000 credit limit, your credit utilization ratio for that card is 30% – and you might want to lower it.